 ADTECH VS. THE PLANET

-Let’s be real: when most people think "sustainability" and "carbon emissions" they think planes, cars, and factories, not banner ads or programmatic bidding.
+Let’s be real: when most people think of "sustainability" and "carbon emissions" they think planes, cars, and factories, not banner ads or programmatic bidding.
 But the digital advertising industry, like every other, leaves a carbon footprint, and it’s way bigger than you might expect.

 In an age of endless impressions and digital data transfers, the invisible engine powering your average ad campaign is guzzling energy behind the scenes.
 From servers and supply chains to creative files and vendor networks, adtech is having a very real impact on climate change.